 The following diagram provides a schematic overview of the book parts, topics, and corresponding chapters in our course curriculum.
 Whereas the colors of the horizontal lines signals which sessions belong to each part, the height of a bar reflects the relevance of each chapter within this course:

 Arranging the same information in a clock-wise fashion is a bit gimmicky, but allows signaling our current position (by highlighting it in yellow):

-This course mostly uses the so-called flipped classroom paradigm, in which students are solving exercises — in pairs or small groups — with additional guidance by the instructor (see Wikipedia for details).
+This course mostly uses the so-called flipped classroom paradigm, in which students are solving exercises — in pairs or small groups — with additional guidance by the instructor (see Wikipedia: flipped classroom for details).
 So what should you do when?

 Before class: You need to prepare every session at home by